shundhammer/qdirstat/README.md

 ### Contribution Guide Lines

 Use the same style as the existing code.
-Look at the old KDE 3 kdirstat for examples.

 Indentation is 4 blanks.
 One tab is 8 blanks.
 Do not indent with single tabs for each indentation level and thus fuck up everybody else's editor.
 Letting